 Email marketing automation

 If you integrate this functionality, users will be able to set parameters that trigger automated emails to specific segments of customers or prospects.
 From the first hello and welcome emails, lengthy marketing campaigns can be automated with email integration.

 CRM integration via API

-This feature will most certainly come in handy if you’re planning to build a CRM from scratch to offer SaaS solutions to other companies.
+This feature will most certainly come in handy if you’re planning to build a CRM application from scratch to offer SaaS solutions to other companies.
 Why?
 Some companies use custom software.
 The ability to integrate your CRM into that software will eliminate the hassle of transferring data manually, which, in turn, will radically decrease the number of mistakes made and free more time for managers.

 If you’re making a CRM system for your own company and your managers use other software, it will also be beneficial to create APIs and link that existing software to your CRM tool.

 Artificial intelligence and chatbots are being used in more and more industries each year.
-Chatbots can:

 - Lower the load on your support team by answering frequently asked questions from customers